A Flame That Never Dies:

 Conclusion:

-• The interest rates on debt are usually lower than the returns required by equity investors.
+• The interest rates on debt are usually lower than the returns equity investors require.

 • In a liquidation scenario, lenders accept lower returns since debt is considered less risky, and its repayment—both in timing and amount—is more certain.